 Nobody can be in two places at once, but if QMs and supers are on the same page about quality standards, they can share information to help keep subs on track.

 Quality managers can also lighten the superintendent’s load by taking the initiative to coach subcontractors who are not performing well.

 During construction, the quality manager keeps the collective attention on upcoming possible issues that should be avoided.
 The QM should use all available venues including toolbox talks and production meetings to go over what issues inspectors will be looking for.
 Quality control takes on a whole new meaning when you present it as a coach that is very interested in the team performing well on game day.

-Daily job-site walks are another opportunity to look for emerging work-in-process issues and have the subcontractor take care of corrections as part of their normal quality control process.
+Daily job-site walks are an opportunity to look for emerging issues and have the subcontractor take care of these as part of their normal quality control process.

-Learn from mistakes—and quickly!
 No amount of planning can anticipate all possible deficiencies, so when issues do happen, quickly take action to prevent them from happening again.
 If a mistake is made on the first window, a little job-site training on how to install the window correctly can go a long way.

 Quality Managers are Team Players

 If you’d like to learn more about how FTQ360 can help you integrate quality management processes into everything you do on the job, request a live demo today.